mvlanga/mvlanga-com-astro/src/content/blog/2025/02/organize-arrays-objects-dates-by-month-javascript-groupby.md

 created.
 The goal was to display each month in a structured way, with a headline showing the full month name, making it easier for users to navigate the posts over time.

-This might sound complex, but with the new `groupBy` method in JavaScript (introduced in ES2024), this task becomes a breeze.
+This might sound complex, but with the `groupBy` method in JavaScript (introduced in ES2024), this task becomes a breeze.
 In this blog post, I’ll walk you through how to use this feature to simplify the process of grouping data by month and presenting it in a user-friendly format.